 Origin of the Golden Lecture

-More than 400 years later his school now educates almost 1400 boys and girls in Monmouth and is recognised as one of the best schools in Wales and the almshouses provide 25 warm and secure homes for elderly people.
+As for William Jones, more than 400 years later his school now educates almost 1400 boys and girls in Monmouth and is recognised as one of the best schools in Wales.
+The Monmouth almshouses, now managed by Bristol Charities, provide 25 warm and secure homes for elderly people.

 The Rt Revd and Rt Hon Dame Sarah Mullally DBE